 Location / Transit

-Recess is located at 46 Washington Avenue in Clinton Hill near the Brooklyn Navy Yard and is most closely accessible by the G train at Clinton-Washington or the B57 / B62 bus lines.
+Recess is located at 46 Washington Avenue and Garage Studios is across the street at 51 Washington Avenue.
+Both locations are in Clinton Hill near the Brooklyn Navy Yard and are most closely accessible by the G train at Clinton-Washington or the B57 / B62 bus lines.
 It is also accessible via ferry at the Navy Yard.

 Fair Schedule